K. Takahashi

 If an exposure modifies the observer's own readout or action channels, then asking the observer whether it has changed may no longer be a reliable test.
 Human readers may experience this as unnoticed reframing, altered salience, memory reshaping, or gradual normalization.
 AI systems may experience it as latent policy drift, altered tool routing, changed prompt sensitivity, or weakened anomaly recognition.
 In both cases, internal self-report can remain calm while the detection surface has already narrowed.

-The paper names this family of failures internal blindness.
+The cluster uses the term internal blindness for this family of failures.
 The point is not that introspection is always useless.
 The point is that introspection can become part of the affected system and therefore part of the problem.
 Once this is admitted, many familiar safety practices look incomplete if they rely only on the observer's current internal account of its own state.

 For human readers, this reframes the issue from "Did the message convince me?" to "Did the message also change the conditions under which I would notice its effect?"